shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 ## Summary

-In this lab, you have created new topics, defined conversation flows, and tested the bot.
+In this lab, you set up Microsoft Copilot Studio, created your first Copilot, and tested it by developing and validating a new topic.

 ## You have successfully completed this Lab!